 Primary health care became the central policy of WHO in 1978, with the adoption of the Declaration of Alma-Ata.
 The basic principles of primary health care are the following: universal access to care and coverage based on needs, health equity, community participation in the formulation and implementation of health agendas and an intersectoral approach to health.
-Primary health care is usually the first contact older adults have with health services.
+Primary health care is usually the first contact older persons have with health services.
 It is the area in which short-term health problems are resolved and most chronic health problems are managed (PAHO, 2007).

 The study "Integrated response of health care systems to rapid population ageing (INTRA)" showed that much remains to be done before primary health care lives up to its guiding principles and the needs of older adults.
-The difficulties include shortcomings in medical recommendations, the high turnover of doctors, long waiting times and inadequate infrastructure.
-More structural problems included the fragmentation of primary health care, the lack of specific programmes for older persons and their poor treatment on the part of operators (PAHO, 2007).
+The difficulties include shortcomings in medical